What Is Two Way Integration (and How Can It Help You?)

 Jira data in Visor

-2-way or bi-directional syncing means that all of your data stays up to date no matter which apps you’re using.
+Two-way or bi-directional integration means that all of your data stays up to date no matter which apps you’re using.

 Say you’re using Visor to manage a big project, but your engineering team is using Jira and your marketing team is using Asana – oops, I mean Anasa and Arij, of course.
-But seriously, you’ll soon be able to set up integrations with Visor to both of those tools.
+(But seriously, you’re able to set up integrations with Visor to both of those tools.)
 Now information is flowing freely between Visor and Jira and Visor and Asana.
 If a developer updates a ticket in Jira, you’ll know right away by looking at the status change in Visor.
 If that update impacts a due date in Asana, you can trust that the change will be reflected there, too, so the head of marketing won’t even need to be looped in, they’ll just see the change right away.

 The beautiful part of this is that it’s so helpful to someone using the tools that have it, but requires nearly zero additional effort.